kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 Two cases where an animation deliberately becomes a still, both because the alternative is worse:

-- **A processed image.** A processor produces a new image, and the encoded animation no longer describes it, so the pipeline drops the data.
+- **A processed image.** A processor produces a new image, and the encoded animation no longer describes it, so the pipeline drops the data and the animation with it.
 Otherwise you would see the original animation playing over a processed still.
 This is a change: the data used to survive processing, so a resize processor and a renderer of your own would play the original animation, at its original size, on top of the processed image.
-A processor that implements ``ImageProcessing/process(_:context:)`` decides for itself and can keep the data – one that processes the frames, or that keeps the two in step some other way.
+A processor that implements ``ImageProcessing/process(_:context:)`` decides for itself and can keep both – one that processes the frames, or that keeps them in step some other way.
 - **A thumbnail request.** ``ImageRequest/thumbnail`` exists to avoid decoding the image at full size; the data is the full-size animation, and playing it would undo that.
+Neither the data nor the animation is attached.

 Also worth knowing: GIF is not an efficient format for what it is usually asked to do.
 A short, silent, looping MP4 is a fraction of the size and is decoded by dedicated hardware. `NukeVideo` plays those.